I conducted my PhD thesis on teaching behaviour in primates and birds.

 Zebra finches use social information when deciding what food patch to forage on.
 I designed an experiment to investigate the decision of zebra finches when given two different social information, and I looked at their social learning strategies.

-I have also worked on a project leaded by Teresa Romero and Leanne Proops, looking at social behaviour in pet rats.
+I have also worked on a project led by Teresa Romero and Leanne Proops, looking at social behaviour of pet rats.

 I have worked on several project involving cognition, mainly looking at how socio-environmental factors, and individual differences affect learning and cognitive performance, in mammals and birds.

 I have just started a postdoc looking at the causes and consequences of individual variation in great tit cognition, at University College Cork, Ireland.
 More to follow soon...